hardin47/website/Math150/Notes/08-PoisReg.md

 3. The model appears to have increasing variance as a function of X.

-For the setting above, it is often preferable to use Poisson regression instead of the nomal errors linear regression.
+For the setting above, it is often preferable to use Poisson regression instead of the normal errors linear regression.

 ### The Poisson Regression Model